sricloudshare360/DailyTasks/Daily-Status-Template.md

- ⁠please update the timesheet sheet/tracking sheet
+ ⁠please update the timesheet sheet/tracking sheet Page the Link for the Tracking Sheet:

-•⁠  ⁠⁠please share git repo
+•⁠  ⁠⁠please share git
+        Past the Link
 •⁠  ⁠⁠please provide daily standup
           * what you have done Yesterday
+           Ans:
           * what are you planning to complete today before you leave for the day
+          Ans:
-           * do you have any blockers
+           * Do you have any blockers

-Common Task:
- Go through the Programmiz content and come up with tentative to plan to complete
+Common Task: This section fill it if you have done it, other wise you don't need to update Go through the Programmiz content and come up with tentative to plan to complete
        * The definition of complete means
         * each topic you when through